JoeJoeTV/mchost24-api-python/README.md

-# mchost24-api-python
+# MC-Host24 Python API

- Python module for interacting with the MC-Host24 API
+A Python Module that allows interacting with the MC-Host24 REST API.